 YouTube Shorts is a way for anyone to connect with a new audience with just a smartphone and the Shorts camera in the YouTube app.
 YouTube’s Shorts creation tools makes it easy to create videos that are up to 60 seconds long with the option to capture multiple clips.

 You can also use various creative features, including:

 Music & sound: Add a song or use other audio to create your own Short.

 Text: Add text after recording a Short and use Timeline to control when it appears and disappears.

-- Speed control: Choose to speed up or slow down recording.
+Speed: Choose to accelerate or slow down recording.

-- Timer: Set the Countdown to record hands-free and the Stop point to automatically stop recording.
+Timer: Set the countdown to record hands-free and choose when to automatically stop recording.

 To create a short video on YouTube:

 - Sign in to YouTube on mobile.

 - Tap create tap Create a Short beta.